Updated October 2019

 I have had my Crochet and Knitting withTuula Maaria channel for years but I only started using it actively a few years ago.
 So far I have published about 120 public videos, mainly tips, tutorials and patterns for knitting and crochet.
 The channel is growing daily now.
 At the moment I have almost 80K subscribers.
 (January 2020: 87K subscribers)

 New viewers and subscribers don’t just appear, you need to work for them.
 YouTube is the second largest search engine after Google.
 Therefore YouTube SEO (search engine optimization) matters greatly in how easily viewers find your videos.
 YouTube doesn’t understand the content of your video, you need to tell it what it contains.
-It suggests videos on the basis of what your titles, tags and descriptions tell about your content.
+It suggests videos on the basis of what your titles, descriptions and tags tell about your content.
 The title is the most important.
 Therefore it is worth spending time researching what words people use to search for the content you offer.
 Tubebuddy is great for that.